insin/nwb/docs/Commands.md

 * `--fallback` - fall back to serving the index page from any path, for developing React apps which use the HTML5 History API
 * `--info` - print info about Webpack modules after rebuilds
 * `--port=3000` - change the port the dev server runs on
+* `--reload` - auto-reload the page when webpack gets stuck

 **In React apps:**